Bylaws of the Utah Jewish Genealogical Society

 - To locate, protect, and preserve public and private Jewish genealogical records in Utah and to make such records available to society members and the general public.

-- To publish genealogical and historical information in a regular newsletter and to encourage the publication of worthy materials in the field of Jewish genealogy, especially materials related to Utah.
+- To publish genealogical and historical information on an Internet blog and to encourage the publication of worthy materials in the field of Jewish genealogy, especially materials related to Utah.

 In the pursuit of the Society’s purpose, members are encouraged to utilize all the facilities available in the Greater Salt Lake area.